Improve Your Deadlifts

 When you are training, you can also incorporate these tips to work on your grip at the same time.

 Then, move on to dynamic stretching and some bodyweight exercises like squats and bird dogs to prime the muscles.
-Static stretching before lifting is not recommended - in fact, it can actually lead to an injury since you will not be familiar with the new range of motion you have established.
+Static stretching before lifting is not recommended - it can lead to an injury since you will not be familiar with the new range of motion you have established.

 If you quote information from this page in your work, then the reference for this page is: